Getting started with RPC-VMware#

 You can access RPC-VMware by using various VMware services APIs.
 You can use any third-party management, orchestration, or other type of tools that are compatible with these APIs.
-In this case, the functionality of any such tool is limited by the RPC-VMware features and capabilities as described in this handbook.
+In this case, the functionality of any such tool is limited by the RPC-VMware features and capabilities as described in this handbook, and the permissions applied to your RPC-VMWare environment.
 Ensure that the VMware services API versions of your environment are compatible with the third-party tools that you want to use.

 RPC-VMware compatibility when elevated permissions are needed#